EisenSkrt/mlaas-trainning-for-rookies/09-automl/09-automl.md

 -   meta learning
 -   leave-one-out cross-validation
 -   Ray Cluster
--   D3M
+-   sklearn Estimators vs EvalML components
--   Primitives, Pipelines, etc. (Should know from D3M)
+-   EvalML Pipelines

 ### Final Exercise:
 1. Read A paper from https://github.com/hibayesian/awesome-automl-papers, then write a *short* summery of it (no more then 10 lines).